jmcantrell/arch-bootstrap/README.md

 Any wireless connections created in the installation environment will be persisted to the installed system.

-A privileged user, i.e., a user allowed to use `sudo`, will be created and the root account will be disabled.

-The following services are installed and enabled:
+The following services/timers are enabled:

 - [fstrim][ssd] (if installation disk is a solid-state drive)
 - [iwd] (if wireless devices are present)